-From Laos' beautifully preserved Luang Prabang and the Plain of Jars, we'll follow the Mekong south through the spectacular scenery of Hin Boun and the 4,000 Islands to the World Heritage sites of Wat Phu and Preah Vihear
+From Laos' beautifully preserved Luang Prabang and the Plain of Jars, we'll follow the Mekong south through the spectacular scenery of Hin Boun and the 4,000 Islands to the World Heritage site of Wat Phu

-- Visit the mysterious Plain of Jars archeological site in Northeastern Laos
+- Visit the enigmatic, UNESCO-listed, Plain of Jars archeological site in remote Northeastern Laos

 - Visit the awesome Khone Phapaeng Falls - little known, yet one of the largest waterfalls (in volume) on the planet